-He reached out and twisted the door knob it moved slightly and stopped.
+He reached out and twisted the doorknob it moved slightly and stopped.
 He applied a little more force.
 It clicked and opened.
-The cat slithered in first.
+The cat slithered inside, first.

-The moonlight shone through the window that Gary had peered though.
+The moonlight shone through the window that Gary had peered through.
 He waited for his eyes to adjust more fully to the darkness.
 He opened the door enough to move in sideways.